cocrs/3DCV_final_project/README.md

 ##### We encountered some problems and we write at bellow.
 Panoptic:
-* While downloading Panoptic using the script from [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox), it is normal to see that some links are not available, and that does not affect the following processes.
-(Notice: the required image format in multiperson is png, so please specify `./scripts/extractAll.sh [sequence] png` while extracting frames using panoptic-toolbox)
+* While downloading Panoptic using the script from [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox), it is normal to see that some links are not available, and that does not affect the following processes. (
+* The required image format in multiperson is png, but we extracted the images into jpg accidentally.
+Terefore, we adjusted the image names in annotations so we can read it right.
+For simplicity, we recommend specifying `./scripts/extractAll.sh [sequence] png` while extracting frames using panoptic-toolbox) so nothing needs to be edited.
+However, we think the results may change a little due to different image format.
 * We were unable to use the preprocess code multiperson provided.
 We adjusted it ([adjusted code](./misc/preprocess_datasets/full)) to only extract the frames they need and use their processed annotation files to evaluate.
 The way to run our adjusted code is the same as the original code.

 MPI-INF-3DHP: